chantellechan1/find-my-fam/README.md

 ---
 permalink: /docs/index.html
 ---
+* the above may be necessary for github pages to work with this angular project? unsure. [see docs here](https://stackoverflow.com/questions/43918286/github-pages-returns-readme-file-instead-of-index-html-cant-host-my-react-proj/53678354#53678354)

 # find-my-fam
 A mapping project to determine where members of a jet-setting family are at the current time.